Skip to main content

 At the molecular level, the central lesion in persistent HPA axis dysfunction is a decrease in the sensitivity of glucocorticoid receptors (GRs).
 These receptors, located in virtually all cells of the body, are the targets for cortisol.
 In the hypothalamus and pituitary, GR activation is the critical negative feedback signal that terminates the stress response.

 Chronic exposure to elevated cortisol levels initiates a protective downregulation of GR expression and a modification of GR signaling pathways, rendering them less responsive.
-This GR resistance is a primary driver of the perpetuation of the stress response, as the no longer effectively senses the circulating cortisol, leading to a continued, unabated secretion of CRH and ACTH.
+This GR resistance is a primary driver of the perpetuation of the stress response, as the central nervous system no longer effectively senses the circulating cortisol, leading to a continued, unabated secretion of CRH and ACTH.

 The reversal timeline is thus contingent on the cellular processes required to upregulate GR expression and restore their functional sensitivity, a process that requires a sustained reduction in the cortisol burden and a decrease in systemic inflammation.